OfficeDev/skype-ios-app-sdk-samples/GuestMeetingJoin/readme.md

 ###Participants Screen

-Here you can view the list of meeting participants identified by name and live video stream(if available).
+Here you can view the list of meeting participants identified by name, along with their live video stream (if available).
 - Participants Screen shows:
   - The "Play" button to start outgoing video.
   - The "Pause" button to pause outgoing video.